love-xx/diskfull_predictor/README.md

 == how it works ==

-It check the min/max difference in a given time window and projects it to determine when the disk will be filled up.
+It check the disk space change in a given time window and projects it to determine when the disk will be filled up.